How to Guarantee Tickets to Ghibli Park in Nagoya

 Book a Ghibli Park accommodation package

-Some of the hotels in Nagoya are now offering packages where you book a room package which includes travel from Tokyo and guaranteed Ghibli admission tickets for the date of your trip.
+Some of the hotels in Nagoya are now offering packages where you book a room package that includes travel from Tokyo and guaranteed Ghibli admission tickets for the date of your trip.

 Packages Available